-Join us for an evening with the author, Mark Hertsgaard for a book signing and reception to follow.
-This event will be held on Wednesday, October 16, 2013 at 7:00 p.m. in the University Center Ballroom.
+Join us for an evening with the author, Sonia Narario for a book signing and reception to follow after her lecture.
+This event will be held on Tuesday, September 23, 2014 at 7:00 p.m. in the University Center Ballroom.
 The admission is free and open to the public.

 UMBC’s summer book reading program connects new freshmen and transfer students with other new students, and with faculty and staff members at the start of the academic year.
 The New Student Book Experience provides an intellectually stimulating interaction that welcomes new students into the UMBC community.
 Small-group discussions for all entering students are facilitated by UMBC faculty and staff.